TAPS Working Group

 Stacks can be safely swapped or raced in parallel (see Section 4.2.2)

-during connection establishment.
+during connection Connection establishment.

 The following two examples show non-equivalent Protocol Stacks: